Solomon: Islam

-The Quran, makes a reference to a puppet posing as Solomon, in exegetical literature understood as a jinni or demon, who escaped captivity and took over his kingdom.
-Solomon's loss of his throne to the demons has been understood in Islamic spirituality to represent a human losing its soul to demonic passion.
-Attar of Nishapur writes: "If you bind the div (demon), you will set out for the royal pavilion with Solomon" and "You have no command over your self's kingdom, for in your case the div is in the place of Solomon".
-Solomon's gifts are often used allegorical in popular literature.
-The demons taking over Solomon's kingdom, is mirroring Sufistic concept of the mind giving in to evil urges.
+Solomon's gifts are often used allegorically in popular literature.
+The demons taking over Solomon's kingdom mirrors the Sufi concept of the mind giving in to evil urges.
 The ant is depicted as a wise creature, revealing to Solomon the reason behind his gift to control the wind and his name.

-In Medieval traditions, when Islam spread through Persia, Solomon became merged with Jamshid, a great king from Persian legends whom similar attributes are ascribed to.
+During the Islamization of Iran, Solomon became merged with Jamshid, a great king from Persian mythology, to whom similar attributes are ascribed.

 Baháʼí Faith

 In the Baháʼí Faith, Solomon is regarded as one of the lesser prophets along with David, Isaiah, Jeremiah, Ezekiel, along with others.
 Baháʼís see Solomon as a prophet who was sent by God to address the issues of his time.
 Baha'ullah wrote about Solomon in the Hidden Words.
 He also mentions Solomon in the Tablet of Wisdom, where he is depicted as a contemporary of Pythagoras.

+Druze faith

+In the Druze faith, Solomon had the ability to speak to animals and plants and was well respected in the natural world.
+According to Druze tradition, when Solomon died, all the trees shed their leaves in mourning, except for the olive tree, which continued to bear fruit to honor Solomon's memory.